ScribesZone/ModelScript/docs/scripts/scenarios1/index.rst

 '''''''''''''''''

-It is possible to generate an object diagram representing the state at the end of the scenario.
+It is possible to generate an object diagram representing the state at the end of a scenario.
 Creating such object diagrams is possible.
 Check how to :ref:`generate object diagram<GeneratingObjectDiagrams>`.